meyersbs/developer-apologies/README.md

                         'COMMENT_TEXT_LEMMATIZED' column that contains the comment text that (1) is lowercased, (2) has punctuation removed, (3) has non-space whitespace removed, and (4) is lemmatized.
+    classify            For each dataset in the given HDF5 file, append a 'NUM_POLOGY_LEMMAS' column that contains the total number of apology lemmas in the 'COMMENT_TEXT_LEMMATIZED' column.
     info_data           Display info about the downloaded data. info_hdf5           Display info about the data loaded into HDF5. info_rate_limit     Display rate limiting info from GitHub's GraphQL API.